 Having beaten Napoleon at Waterloo, Arthur Wellesley, the First Duke of Wellington, was given a huge fortune, with which he purchased London's ultimate address, Number One London.
 His refurbished mansion offers a nice interior, a handful of world-class paintings, and a glimpse at the life of the great soldier and two-time prime minister.
 The place is well-described by the included audioguide, which has sound bites from the current Duke of Wellington (who still lives at Apsley).

-The world’s top collection of decorative arts encompasses 2,000 years of art and design (ceramics, stained glass, fine furniture, clothing, jewelry, carpets, and more) is a surprisingly interesting and diverse assortment of crafts from the West, as well as Asian and Islamic cultures.
-There’s much to see, including Raphael’s tapestry cartoons, five of Leonardo da Vinci’s notebooks, the huge Islamic Ardabil Carpet (4,914 knots in every 10 square centimeters), and a cast of Trajan’s Column that depicts the emperor’s conquests — not to mention the catsuit Mick Jagger wore for the Rolling Stones’ 1972 world tour.
+The world's top collection of decorative arts encompasses 2,000 years of art and design (ceramics, stained glass, fine furniture, clothing, jewelry, carpets, and more) is a surprisingly interesting and diverse assortment of crafts from the West, as well as Asian and Islamic cultures.
+There's much to see, including Raphael's tapestry cartoons, five of Leonardo da Vinci's notebooks, the huge Islamic Ardabil Carpet (4,914 knots in every 10 square centimeters), a cast of Trajan's Column that depicts the emperor's conquests, and pop culture memoriabilia, including the catsuit Mick Jagger wore for the Rolling Stones' 1972 world tour.

 Simply put, this is the greatest chronicle of civilization...anywhere.
 A visit here is like taking a long hike through Encyclopedia Britannica National Park.
 The vast British Museum wraps around its Great Court (the huge entrance hall), with the most popular sections filling the ground floor: Egyptian, Assyrian, and ancient Greek, with the famous frieze sculptures from the Parthenon in Athens.